dashed-slug/wallets/readme.txt

 1. Install a security plugin such as [Wordfence](https://infinitewp.com/addons/wordfence/?ref=260 "This affiliate link supports the development of dashed-slug.net plugins.
 Thanks for clicking.").
 2. Read the Codex resources on [Hardening WordPress](https://codex.wordpress.org/Hardening_WordPress).
+3. If you are connecting to an RPC API on a different machine than that of your WordPress server over an untrusted network, make sure to tunnel your connection via `ssh` or `stunnel`.
+[See here](https://en.bitcoin.it/wiki/Enabling_SSL_on_original_client_daemon).

 = Do I really need to run a full node? bitcoind is too resource-hungry for my server. =

 Running a full node requires the full blockchain to be downloaded and is best for people who are able to administer a server.